What our Water Pollution lesson plan includes

 For the practice worksheet, students will answer 10 questions.
 You can choose whether or not students can use the content pages for reference when they need help.
 This worksheet could also work well as a quiz if you want to test students on their level of comprehension.

 WATER POLLUTION HOMEWORK ASSIGNMENT

 The homework assignment has two sections.
 The first section contains 12 statements.
 Students must match the type of pollution from the word bank to the statements.
 They will use some terms more than once.
-The second section requires students to fill in the blanks of eight sentences.
-There is no work bank for this section, so students will need to use critical thinking to remember what they learned during the lesson.
+The second section requires students to fill in the blanks in eight sentences.
+There is no work bank for this section, so students will need to remember what they learned during the lesson.
 However, like the practice worksheet, you may choose to allow them to use the content pages for help if they need it.